Young Initiative on Foreign Affairs and International Relations: Activities

 IFAIR has been pursuing various initiatives since its foundation in 2010.
 Some of these activities have reached broad audiences.

 IFAIR's open think tank boasts more than 160 publications.
 Most of these articles were written by young people from various countries and with different academic backgrounds.
 Besides, IFAIR also receives guest contributions by notable members of the international relations community.
 In the past, guest contributions came from EU Commission President José Manuel Barroso and from the President of the European Parliament Martin Schulz, among others.
 IFAIR entertains permanent media partnerships with the Diplomatic Magazine.

 The organization of panel discussions on various topics of international politics constitutes another major field of action of IFAIR.
-For example, in May 2012, IFAIR organized a panel discussion on the topic "Shifting Powers - Shifting Values: German Development Policy in the Africa of the BRIC-States" in cooperation with the non-profit Hertie-Foundation and the German Federal Ministry of Economic Cooperation and Development.
+For example, in May 2012, IFAIR organized a panel discussion on the topic "Shifting Powers - Shifting Values: German Development Policy in the Africa of the BRIC-States" in cooperation with the non-profit Hertie-Foundation and the German Federal Ministry for Economic Cooperation and Development.
 At irregular intervals, IFAIR also invites foreign policy makers for its Foreign Policy Talks Berlin to share background insights into their work to IFAIR members and young guests.

 Under the aegis of so-called "Impact Groups" IFAIR offers to groups of young individuals the possibility of drawing on the think tank's resources and infrastructure for the realization of specific projects in the international affairs realm.
 The first of these impact groups was the "Forum of Young Russia Experts", which provides students of Russia and the CIS region with an institutionalized opportunity to discuss and exchange area-specific ideas and projects.
 Since mid-2013, IFAIR hosts the impact group "EU-ASEAN Perspectives", which is supported by the German Federal Foreign Ministry and brings together young people from the EU and ASEAN to discuss current issues of EU-ASEAN relations and to develop proposals for the future of inter-regional relations.
 In 2016, IFAIR launched the Impact Group LACalytics, in which young experts from the EU and Latin America co-author policy papers on current bi-regional policy issues.

-IFAIR launched the EU Elections Testimonial Campaign #proEU2014 in May 2014, which aims at increasing turnout among young people during the 2014 elections to the European Parliament.
+IFAIR launched the EU elections Testimonial Campaign #proEU2014 in May 2014, which aims at increasing turnout among young people during the 2014 elections to the European Parliament.